Skip to main content

 1. Custom template options: Templates help you avoid starting from scratch with project work, which increases productivity throughout the life of the project.

-2. Reporting tools: Numerous options for pulling data about projects—and exporting it to other programs—help project leaders and stakeholders stay informed.
+2. Reporting tools: Project accounting software should have numerous options for pulling data about projects—and exporting it to other programs—help project leaders and stakeholders stay informed.

 3. Time tracking: Accountants know that time is money, and the ability to track project time accurately is critical when invoicing clients.